-Collections is a “production” job and you need to develop clear goals on cash and delinquency targets for the month, as well as the number of daily calls and contacts (since you need to have all customers touched).
+Collections is a “production” job; you need to develop clear goals on cash and delinquency targets for the month and the number of daily calls and contacts (since you need to have all customers touched).
 Daily reporting should include calls made, promises obtained, disputes resolved, etc. Monthly reporting should roll up the daily results, plus report the financial results – Cash Collected, DSO, Delinquencies, etc. Of course, the department goals must match up against the corporate objectives of your CFO.

 Use an automated credit application system incorporating your policies and business rules, and utilize e-signatures to have an officially signed agreement.
 This will save you countless hours that you can spend collecting.
 Sign up with one of the several signature applications, and forget faxes.
 This accelerates and simplifies signing agreements, including settlement agreements, promises to pay, etc.

 This includes collection letters, voice mail messages, and collection scripts.
 Standard templates meeting best practices should be developed and used by all.
-Our advice is to skip written snail mail letters, except when you need to give official notice, certified mail, etc.
+We advise skipping written snail-mail letters, except when you must give official notice, certified mail, etc.

 Offer your smaller customers multiple ways to pay, including e-check, ACH, and credit cards.

 Your customer contact data should always include the email addresses of your payables contact, controller, and management.
 If the customer is a small company, you should also have the owner’s cell phone.
 This information can be added to your new customer credit application.
 A surprising number of creditors do not have current information on who to contact to resolve collection problems.